ojbfive/ZitiEventsAPIRef/Ziti_Metrics_API.md

 3. Network events
 4. Service Dial Metrics

-Please provide any feedback directly to your TAM or SA for enhancements, questions or issues.
+Please provide any feedback directly to your NetFoundry dedicated TAM or SA for enhancements, questions or issues.

 ----------------------------------------------------------------------------------------